Independence of l-adic representations of geometric Galois groups: Introduction

 It will be clear that many techniques of the present article rely on \cite{bible}.
 Also, some of the key results of \cite{gp} will be important.
 The new methods in comparison with the previous results are the following: (i) The analysis of the target of our Galois representations, reductive algebraic groups over $\BQ_\ell$, will be based on a structural result by Larsen and Pink (cf.~\cite{lp2011}) and no longer as for instance in \cite{bible} on extensions of results by Nori (cf.~\cite{nori1987}).
-This facilitates greatly the passage from $\Gal(K)$ to $\Gal(K\wt k)$ when studying their image under $\rho_{\ell,X,?}^{(q)}$. (ii) Since we also deal with cases of positive characteristic, ramification properties will play a crucial role to obtain necessary finiteness properties of fundamental groups.
+In the technically useful case $k\neq \wt k$, this facilitates greatly the passage from $\Gal(K)$ to $\Gal(K\wt k)$ when studying their image under $\rho_{\ell,X,?}^{(q)}$. (ii) Since we also deal with cases of positive characteristic, ramification properties will play a crucial role to obtain necessary finiteness properties of fundamental groups.
 The results on alterations by de Jong (cf.~\cite{dejong}) will obviously be needed.
 However we were unable to deduce all needed results from there, despite some known semistability results that follow from~\cite{dejong}.
 Instead we carry out a reduction to the case where $K$ is absolutely finitely generated and where $X/K$ is smooth and projective (this uses again \cite{dejong}). (iii) In the latter case, we use a result by Kerz-Schmidt-Wiesend (cf.~\cite{kerzschmidt}) that allows one to control ramification on $X$ by controlling it on all smooth curves on~$X$.
 Since $X$ is smooth, results of Deligne show that the semisimplifications of $\rho_{\ell,X,?}^{(q)}$ form a pure and strictly compatible system.
-On curves, we can then apply the global Langlands correspondence proved by Lafforgue (\cite{Lafforgue}) to obtain the required ramification properties of $(\rho_{\ell,X,?}^{(q)})_{\ell\in \Ll\smallsetminus \{p\}}$.
+On curves, we can then apply the global Langlands correspondence proved by Lafforgue in \cite{Lafforgue}.
+This is a deep tool, but it allows us to obtain a very clean conclusion about the ramification properties of $(\rho_{\ell,X,?}^{(q)})_{\ell\in \Ll\smallsetminus \{p\}}$.